PramodhKumar3/System-Design/README.md

 ---

 ## 🌉 2.
 Bridge Pattern – Remote Control

+**Definition:** **Bridge** is a structural design pattern that lets you split a large class or a set of closely related classes into two separate hierarchies—abstraction and implementation—which can be developed independently of each other.

 🧩 **Use Case (Detailed):**
 You need a remote control system for devices: